MGKuro/Data/README.md

 This is a work in progress section.
 I need historical data to transform and analyze.
 The goal is to use Python libraries like Pyspark to clean my data and the analyze it.

 # Machine Learning with Python
 I took a certificated course of Machine Learning with python in the UTN (Universidad tecnológica Nacional).
-Here, I learned the basics of ML and use it to create a categorization model that identify flower's species (its a free dataset).
+Here, I learned the basics of ML and use it to analize a wine dataset.
 You can look at this Jupyter notebook here: [ML Certification](https://github.com/MGKuro/ML-Cap)